This was originally published earlier this year. With us going back into lockdown measures, it seems like a good time to revisit it…

-For those of us in Bahrain, today we are heading into three weeks of stricter measures in an attempt to curb the spread of a new COVID variant here.
-For the most part, things were pretty relaxed during 2020 and as a rule we have been encouraged to exercise caution, make wise decisions, and generally be mindful of what we’re doing and where we’re going.
-For the next three weeks this will need to be more intentional and this might leave you feeling deflated.
+For those of us in Bahrain, we are heading into at least two weeks of stricter measures in an attempt to curb the spread of COVID here.
+For the most part, things were pretty relaxed during 2020 and as a rule we were encouraged to exercise caution, make wise decisions, and generally be mindful of what we’re doing and where we’re going.
+For the next two weeks this will need to be more intentional and this might leave you feeling deflated.
 If you feel like that, it’s ok.

 Perhaps you thought that 2021 was going to be a new year and the ghosts of COVID past were just that: in the past.
 Unfortunately, 2021 is looking like a curious mix of progress and positivity with the same mitigating measures still lingering around.